ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Experiments on Real-World Data

-Figure~\ref{fig:car_dataset} demonstrates that the ENS-t-SNE was able to find an embedding of the dataset in 3D separating the data into several clusters.
+Figure~\ref{fig:car_dataset} shows that ENS-t-SNE was able to find an embedding of the dataset in 3D separating the data into several clusters.
 The first perspective groups together datapoints with the same colors, i.e., cars with similar numbers of cylinders are grouped together; see the second subfigure of Figure~\ref{fig:car_dataset}.
 The second perspective groups together datapoints with the same shapes, i.e., cars with similar weights are grouped together; see the third subfigure of Figure~\ref{fig:car_dataset}.

 In Figure~\ref{fig:car_dataset} we observe that although in the two perspectives cars are clustered according to corresponding dimensions (number of cylinders and weight), there are some exceptions.
 For example, the blue outliers in the second (and also third) subfigure correspond to two exceptional cars which have low weights but higher number of cylinders (5 or 6).

-Consider, for comparison, the standard t-SNE visualization of the same dataset in 2D; see Figure~\ref{fig:auto_mpg_tsne}.
+Consider, for comparison, the standard t-SNE visualization of the same dataset in 2D; see Figure~\ref{fig:tsne-default}(b).
 The dominant factor for the embedding is the number of cylinders, resulting in three well-separated clusters in the embedding.
 Note, however, that the t-SNE embedding completely missed the weight information, as there is no pattern between the shapes.
 Contrast this with the ENS-t-SNE embedding, where both relationships (number of cylinders and weight) can be seen from the corresponding directions; see Fig.~\ref{fig:car_dataset}.

 Applying ENS-t-SNE to similar datasets (with multiple interpretations) makes it possible to find a visualization that respects all interpretations.
 Furthermore, datapoints on the periphery of the clusters and outliers can be interpreted as datapoints that are very similar in one interpretation but completely different in others.